Pay faster, manage orders clearly and get direct customer service.

 Why Krill Oil?

-Benefits for the body
+Benefits for the Body

-- Heart health: Omega-3 fatty acids contribute to the normal function of the heart.
+- Heart Health: Omega-3 fatty acids contribute to the normal function of the heart.

-- Brain function: EPA and DHA are building blocks of cell membranes in the brain and support cognitive functions.
+- Brain Function: EPA and DHA are building blocks of cell membranes in the brain and support cognitive functions.

-- Eye health: DHA is an important component of the retina and supports normal vision.
+- Eye Health: DHA is an important component of the retina and supports normal vision.

-Omega-3 sources at a glance
+Omega-3 Sources at a Glance

 - Fish (EPA & DHA): Salmon, mackerel – high bioavailability, through diet or supplementation.

-Dosage and Instructions
+Dosage and Important Notes

 Krill oil supplements should be taken according to the manufacturer's instructions.
 The recommended daily dose should not be exceeded.